mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 #### Support Options Available with Azure

 - Basic support plan is free and mostly involves support for subscription and billing.
-- Developer; non production - email support during business hours, with response within 8 hours.
+- Developer - non production environment - email support during business hours, with response within 8 hours.
 General guidance on architecture.

 Other support plans include 24/7 support via email or phone, with a response within the hour.
 - Standard: production environment - help with architecture based on best practices, some support for onboarding practices, service reviews, Azure Advisor consultations.
 Access to web seminars for training purposes.
 Proactive guidance from a ProDirect delivery manager.